Welcome to Sainsbury’s Help Centre

 Brand Match ended on 26 April 2016

-We talked to customers around the country.
-And they told us that having lower regular prices across the store was more important than Brand Match.
+We’ve been talking to customers around the country.
+And they’ve told us that having lower regular prices across the store is more important than Brand Match.

 Will I still get good value?

-By ending Brand Match, we are now investing more in what you tell us matters.
+By ending Brand Match, we can invest more in what you tell us matters.

-If you received a coupon on or before 26 April this will have the normal two week redemption period.
-You’ll find the expiry date on the front of the coupon.
+Coupons will no longer be given out on 27 April.
+If you get a coupon on or before 26 April this will have the normal two week redemption period.

 Why have you made the decision to remove Brand Match?